hanoverinno/sol3/README.md

 5. python step4_submission.py<br>As a result the /data_submission_files folder will contain a submission file.

 #### Hardware
-The solution should be gentle on the GPU bacause of the small batchsize.
+The solution should be gentle on the GPU because of the small batchsize.
 Any recent GPU supported by MxNet should do the job I figure.